| Properly fitting your bicycle to your individual body type is crucial

 One of the brakes must be removed so that the handlebars can be taken off the

+old stem and placed on the new one.
 Another adjustment you should make at this time is the height of the handlebar

 stem in relation to the saddle.
 In theory, the saddle and the stem should be